AruzhanST/sql_practices/README.md

 # sql_practices
-In this repository, there are available all practices/projects related to SQL.
+In this repository, all practices/projects related to SQL are available/presented.